Firm that helped organise Queen Victoria’s funeral explains what to expect

 “The sailors from the Royal Navy that were part of the parade stepped forward, picked up the traces and pulled the gun carriage the rest of the way and that is now baked in as a formal aspect of what makes a state funeral – thanks to those horses.”

-Mr Field said he expected there would be a “number of layers” to the Queen’s funeral
+Mr Field said he expects that there will be a “number of layers” to the Queen’s funeral.

 The Queen’s funeral will be held at Westminster Abbey at 11am on Monday following a procession starting at Westminster Hall.